NEH LANDMARKS OF AMERICAN HISTORY AND CULTURE WORKSHOPS FOR SCHOOL TEACHERS

 - how the experience would enhance your teaching or school service.

-While recent participants are eligible to apply, selection committees are charged to give first consideration to applicants who have not participated in an NEH-supported seminar, institute, or workshop in the last three years (2014, 2015, 2016).
+Five workshop spaces will be reserved for teachers who have been teaching for five years or less.
+While recent participants are eligible to apply, selection committees are charged to give first consideration to applicants who have not participated in an NEH-supported seminar, institute, or workshop.
 Additionally, preference is given to applicants who would significantly contribute to the diversity of the workshop.

 STIPEND, TENURE, AND CONDITIONS OF AWARD

-Teachers selected to participate as NEH Summer Scholars will receive a stipend at the end of the workshop session: $600 for commuting participants who incur no housing costs; $1,200 for residential participants who incur housing costs.
+Teachers selected to participate as NEH Summer Scholars will receive a $1200 stipend at the end of the workshop session.
 Stipends are intended to help cover travel expenses to and from the project location, books, and ordinary living expenses.
 Stipends are taxable.